China Xi Jinping tells national security team to prepare for worst-case scenario as leaders warn of AI risks - ExBulletin

 China Xi Jinping tells national security team to prepare for worst-case scenario as leaders warn of AI risks

-Chinese President Xi Jinping on Tuesday advised his national security team to prepare for the worst-case scenario amid rising threats both inside and outside the nation.
+Chinese President Xi Jinping On Tuesday, he advised his national security team to prepare for the worst-case scenario amid rising threats – both internal and external – to the nation.

-The comments, carried by the official Xinhua news agency, came during a meeting of the Chinese Communist Party’s National Security Commission.
+The comments, carried by the official Xinhua news agency, came during a meeting of the Chinese Communist Party National Security Commission.

-Xi said “the complexity and difficulty of the national security issues we currently face have increased significantly.”
+Xi said “the complexity and difficulty of the national security issues we face have increased significantly.”

-China must “adhere to outcome thinking and the worst-case scenario, and prepare for the major tests of high winds and choppy waves, and even perilous stormy seas”, he said. .
+China must “adhere to outcome thinking and worst-case scenario thinking, and prepare for the major tests of high winds and choppy waves, and even perilous stormy seas,” he said. he declares.

 THE US GOVERNMENT SENT $1.3 BILLION TO CHINA AND RUSSIA FOR GENDER EQUALITY, CAT EXPERIMENTS AND RESEARCH AT THE WUHAN LABORATORY